 watercolor and ink on cotton rag paper, 7" x 9.25", 2011

-The Kokovoko project is a long-term, ongoing art book project, "Kokovoko: The True Story of my Life on a South Pacifice Island", in which Ruth is writing and illustrating the fictional journal of Miss Charlotte Fulleylove, a spirited young woman and "naturalist" from the 19th century who travels alone to study the flora and fauna on the remote South Pacific Island of Kokovoko, the mythical home of Queequeg, the charismatic cannibal from Herman Melville's Moby Dick.
+"Kokovoko: The True Story of my Life on a South Pacific Island” is an ongoing art book project set in the mid-19th century and is the fictional diary and nature journal of Charlotte Fulleylove.
+Charlotte, a spirited young woman and amateur naturalist travels to the remote South Pacific Island of Kokovoko, the mythical home of Queequeg, the charismatic cannibal from Herman Melville's Moby Dick, to study the flora and fauna there.
+Watercolors, collages, oil paintings, and written narrative are part of this long term series.

 oil on canvas, 24" x 24", 2009